gabb096/TMCM2022/README.md

 Now everything is ready to play.

 Select one of the instruments using the keys marked as `Instrument Selector` in the previous image.
-The first three are percussive sounds, in order we have Kick, Snare, HitHat, Ride and they all work the same way.
-To insert or remove a note ON/OFF simply press on one of the buttons on the step sequencer and the corresponding LED will indicate whether the note has been added or removed.
+The first four are percussive sounds, in order we have Kick, Snare, HitHat, Ride and they all work the same way.
+To insert or remove a note ON/OFF simply press on one of the buttons on the step sequencer and the corresponding LED will indicate whether the note has been added (red light) or removed (no light).
-The fifth sound is a synth bass, by default pressing on a sequencer button inserts an OFF note, to insert an ON+PITCH note you must hold down the corresponding key on the keyboard.
+The fifth sound is a synth bass, by default pressing on a sequencer button inserts an OFF note, to insert an ON+PITCH note you must hold down the corresponding key on the keyboard and then press the relative sequencer button.

-Once we have selected the sound and entered the sequence we can create more by changing patterns, to do this just press one of the buttons marked as `pattern selector` in the picture.
+Once we have selected the sound and entered the sequence we can create more by changing patterns, to do so just press one of the buttons marked as `pattern selector` in the picture.
 There are 8 patterns for each sound.
-To hear the pattern currently selected press the `PLAY/PAUSE` key.
+To hear the currently selected patterns press the `PLAY/PAUSE` key.
 By default pattern #1 of each sound is played.
-If no instrument is selected you will see in the sequencer area an LED indicating which step the sequence is at.
+If no instrument is selected you will see in the sequencer area a yellow LED indicating which step the sequence is at.
 To hear a new pattern, first select the sound, then simultaneously press the `STOP ALL CLIPS` button and the button related to the pattern.
 To delete the selected pattern press the `SUSTAIN` key.